Honigmann-Lab-BIOTEC/Membrane-prewetting-by-condensates-promotes-tight-junction-belt-formation/STED analysis/readme.md

+Programming language: MATLAB R2019a, Toolbox Image Processing required OS Name: Windows 10 Enterprise LTSC
+OS Type: 64-bit

 Analysis code for STED images of ZO1 and PATJ at tight junctions

-Code is written and tested in MATLAB R2019a.
-Image Processing Toolbox is required.
 Make sure to add the folder "Matlab helper functions" to your MATLAB path.

 The code produces a distance histogram of the potein PATJ to the most apical strand of the protein ZO1 (See figure 3 in the paper).